 Usable area 3,150 m²

-Material use 900 m³ binderholz CLT BBS ceilings and roof in industrial view
+Material use 900 m³ binderholz CLT BBS ceilings and roof in industrial visible quality

 The building core with the walls, stairs and ceilings consists of 900 m³ binderholz CLT BBS.
 Steel profiles were used for the internal structure.
 This system offers a high strength-to-weight ratio, ensures fast and precise construction, maximizes room height and allows future adjustments to the work areas.
 The recessed, upper floors of the six-storey building form large terraces overlooking the Regent's Canal to the north and the city to the south.
 Inside, exposed steel beams and solid wood elements give it a contemporary, industrial look.
 Also from the spacious entrance area you get a wide view over the Regent's Canal.
 On the northern side a white curtain wall forms the outer shell of the building.
 Since it carries only its own weight and no other static loads of the building, it was possible to build the outer shell as a light construction.
 It is partly connected by balconies and a continuous window front, which has floor-to-ceiling windows except for the second and third floors.